HamletTanyavong/Mathematics.NET/docs/guide/autodiff/first-order-forward-mode.md

 # First-Order, Forward Mode Automatic Differentiation

-Support for first-order, forward-mode autodiff is provided by the `Dual<T>` class.
+Support for first-order, forward-mode autodiff is provided by the `Dual<T>` type.

 ## Dual Numbers